When we moved to the Sunshine Coast some years ago, we decided to make the most of our time here and see as much of Queensland as possible.

 Well, so far that hasn’t quite worked out.
 We haven’t even explored all five islands close to us: North & South Stradbroke Island, Moreton Island, Bribie Island and Fraser Island.

 After five years, we’ve only managed a long weekend camping trip to Bribie, followed by a week on Fraser Island over Christmas.
-I’m keen to add Moreton to my island list next year!
+I’m keen to add Moreton to my island list some time soon!

 READ MORE: 4WD-ing around Fraser Island at Christmas